panmenglin/dendrobium/README.md

 ## Setting
+* `dendrobium.language` : The language used to configure plug-in reminders and some operations. "zh-cn" or "en" can be set.
+The default is Chinese

 * `dendrobium.materialWarehouse`: It is associated with your private material warehouse and supports the maintenance of multiple warehouses

 ```
 [{